MayaPosch/Sarge/README.md

 	Got kittens: Mew

 As you can see, no kittens were harmed in the production of this code :)

+## Ada version

+The Ada version of Sarge is pretty much a straight port of the C++ version.
+It consists out of a single package (Sarge), with 172 lines of code.
+Its biggest limitation compared to the C++ version at this point is that one cannot use multiple instances of Sarge since the relevant data structures are part of the package.
+This should not pose any issues in the average usage scenario, however.

+This port has been mildly tested, but should definitely be considered experimental.
+Feature requests and the like are most welcome.

+The test application has also been ported from the C++ version, showing the use of the package:

+	with Sarge;
+	with Ada.Text_IO;
+	use Ada.Text_IO;
+	with Ada.Strings.Unbounded;
+	use Ada.Strings.Unbounded;
+	with Ada.Strings.Unbounded.Text_IO;
+	use Ada.Strings.Unbounded.Text_IO;

+	procedure Sarge_Test is

+	function "+"(S : in String) return Unbounded_String renames Ada.Strings.Unbounded.To_Unbounded_String;

+	kittens: Unbounded_String;
+	number: Unbounded_String;

+	begin
+	   Sarge.setArgument(+"h", +"help", +"Get help.", False);
+	   Sarge.setArgument(+"k", +"kittens", +"K is for kittens.
+Everyone needs kittens in their 	life.", True);
+	   Sarge.setArgument(+"n", +"number", +"Gimme a number.
+Any number.", True);
+	   Sarge.setArgument(+"a", +"apple", +"Just an apple.", False);
+	   Sarge.setArgument(+"b", +"bear", +"Look, it's a bear.", False);
+	   Sarge.setDescription(+"Sarge command line argument parsing testing app.
+For demonstration purposes and testing.");
+	   Sarge.setUsage(+"sarge_test <options>");

+	   if Sarge.parseArguments /= True then
+	      put_line("Couldn't parse arguments...");
+	      return;
+	   end if;

+	   put_line("Number of flags found: " & Sarge.flagCount'Image);

+	   if Sarge.exists(+"help") /= False then
+	      Sarge.printHelp;
+	   else
+	      put_line("No help requested...");
+	   end if;

+	   -- Read out Kittens and Number.
+	   if Sarge.getFlag(+"kittens", kittens) = True then
+		put_line("Got kittens: " & kittens);
+	   end if;

+	   if Sarge.getFlag(+"number", number) = True then
+		put_line("Got number: " & number);
+	   end if;

+	end Sarge_Test;

+The Ada test application is provided as a GNAT Programming Studio (GPS) project.
+The Makefile in the `ada` folder should not be used when compiling the test application.

+The Sarge package is found in the `ada/src` folder.
+One can use it directly from there by including it one's project, or copying it into the project's source tree, depending on one's requirements.

 ## Status ##